swinslow/data-licenses/comparison.rst

 :ODbL-1.0:

+    Publicly Conveying this Database, any Derivative Database, or the Database as part of a Collective Database.

     Public Use of any Derivative Database.
 This includes Public Use of a Produced Work created from a Derivative Database.